ciernialab/Alder-ChIPseq-Tutorial/README.md

 ## Approach #2: Multi-Step with getDiffExpression.pl
-The first approach works well with lots of replicates and high quality data, etc. We only have 2-3 replicates and so the following approach basically does the same thing as approach #1 but in individual steps that allow us to fine tune each step for our data. <br/>
+The first approach works well with lots of replicates and high quality data, etc. We only have 2-3 replicates and so the following approach basically does the same thing as approach #1 but in individual steps that allow us to fine tune each step for our data.
+This is also the approache both the Wendln and Gosselin papers used.<br/>

 ### Step 1:
 Pool the target tag directories and input directories separately into pooled experiments and perform an initial peak identification using findPeaks.
 Pooling the experiments is generally more sensitive than trying to merge the individual peak files coming from each experiment (although this can be done using the "-use <peaks.txt...>" option if each directory already has a peak file associated with it).